 Thomas Kitson was born in south Florida, then at the age of 14 he moved to the Blue Ridge Mountains of North Carolina.
 After high school and some college, Thomas worked in the construction business for many years.
-He joined the crew at Carolina Timberworks in May of 2012 as a timber framer.
+He joined what was then a much smaller timber frame company in May of 2012.
 Thomas strives to provide good customer service while on job sites and deliver high quality work.
 During Thomas’ spare time you can find him riding his motorcycle down at the New River, or hanging out with his family and friends.
 He is married to Michelle and has three wonderful kids; Jaxon, Lana and Aiden.

 Sage Miller, Timber Framer

 Sage is a 2nd generation timber framer.
 He grew up in the mountains of North Carolina in Ashe County (also known as the “Coolest Corner”).
 An outdoorsman who enjoys most anything outside, Sage notes that this comes in handy when you live in a town located near the borders of Tennessee and Virginia and close to the Appalachian Trail, the Blue Ridge Parkway, mountain balds, and some of the country’s best small stream fly-fishing.
 Sage thinks timber framing is something he’ll always enjoy: “It’s always something different: different places, different homes, and different people.”
-Sage’s father, Chris Miller, co-founded Carolina Timberworks, and we’re delighted Sage is part of our team.
+Sage’s father, Chris Miller, co-founded a great timber frame company with Eric Morley, and we’re delighted Sage is part of our team.

 Kevin Reed, Job Captain

 Kevin Reed is a native of Western North Carolina.
 He received a degree in Fish and Wildlife Management in 2001.
 Kevin worked at Stone Mountain State Park after finishing college.
 While trying to find a full time position in the natural resources management field, he worked part time in the construction industry to make ends meet.
 North Carolina had initiated a hiring freeze for state parks and other forest and wildlife management positions, so Kevin proceeded to obtain a North Carolina General Contractors License and commit himself to the construction industry.
-Keven joined Carolina Timberworks in 2012.
-He enjoys the challenges and satisfaction derived from working with timber frame projects from the fabrication process through the final installation.
+Keven found his calling when he joined Carolina Timberworks in 2012, and enjoys the challenges and satisfaction derived from being part of a growing timber frame company.
 When Kevin is not involved with CTW, he enjoys spending time outdoors with his wife, April, and two sons, Sam and Eli.

 Larry Scarborough, Timber Framer